10 Reasons Why Atheism Doesn't Work For Me

 10. The Bible

-I know it's common nowadays to just dismiss the bible as some product of old world delusion.
+I know it's common nowadays to just dismiss the bible as some product of old world ignorance/delusion.
 I could never take this scenario seriously.
 I mean, we've all experienced life enough to see how things of interest come and go.
 It'll be the hot thing for a while, then people lose interest and move on to other things.
 That never happened with the bible.
-It's remained relevant and an ever-present thing throughout every age since it was first written.
+It's remained relevant and ever-present throughout every age since it was first written.
 It never just fades away.
 There are plenty of ancient stories written.
 So what is it about this one that it sticks around?
 So we're supposed to buy that it's just some fictitious work made up by desert-dwelling Jews thousands of year ago?

 According to the story, especially the earlier ones towards the beginning, this text claims to be a record of a time in human history when a God interacted with people.
 It turns out that the very thing I would think you should expect to see if those events actually happened, for there to be a palpable impact on human history, is there.
 That part of the world has been in constant turmoil in every age since its inception.